Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 7. Enter your **Complete url** (see step 2)
 8. Press **Next**
 9. Press **Start**
-10. Wait for a second or two and check from _DJI 4 GO's_ upper left corner the stream's status (Live Streaming), you should see the amount of seconds it has been broadcasting
+10. Wait for a second or two and check from _DJI 4 GO's_ upper left corner the stream's status (Live Streaming), you should see the number of seconds it has been broadcasting

 {% asset_img dji-live-streaming.jpg DJI Drone live stream being broadcasted %}